Unbalanced droplets of one-dimensional mixtures of fermions: Conclusions

 \section{Conclusions}

 In this work we have dealt with the possibility of having 1D self-bound unbalanced clusters of fermions.
 By that, we meant mixtures of Ytterbium isotopes in which the total number of $^{173}$Yb atoms is different than the total number of $^{171}$Yb particles.
 As in the case of balanced droplets ($N_{173}$=$N_{171}$), when both components are spin-polarized, it is impossible to have a self-bound system.
 On the other hand, when the atoms of one of the isotopes have different spin values, those droplets are stable.
-In this work we have considered only examples of evenly split spin populations, but the results are similar for other distributions.
+In this work we have considered mainly examples of evenly split spin populations, but the results are similar for other distributions.

 We saw also that the relative stability of the droplets depends on their composition.
 Unbalanced droplets in which the interactions between particles of the same isotope and unequal spins are repulsive have a very narrow stability range.
-What we have found is that when $N_{173} > N_{171}$+1 the clusters either break into smaller units or evaporate.
-Conversely, when the unequal-spin atoms attract each other, the variability in the cluster compositions is larger, the most stable droplets being those of the type $N_p$-($N_p/2$-2)/($N_p/2$+1,$N_p/2$+1).
-That can be understood as the result of having a $N_p$-($N_p/2$)/($N_p/2$,$N_p/2$) balanced cluster with two additional $^{171}$Yb atoms located in both wings, as can be seen in the density profiles of the 28-12/(8+8) arrangement displayed in Fig .\ref{perfil1}.
-The atoms in the wings are attracted by other $^{171}$Yb particles with different spins and by $^{173}$Yb atoms, and both attractions are what make the entire droplet stable.
-The reduction in the number of spin-polarized $^{173}$Yb atoms decreases also the effective repulsive interaction between identical fermions, decreasing the total energy per particle.
+What we have found is that when $N_{173}$ (two or three different spins) $>$ ($N_{171}$+1) the clusters either break into smaller units or evaporate.
+Conversely, when the unequal-spin atoms attract each other (spin-up and spin-down $^{171}$Yb), the variability in the cluster compositions is larger.
+In particular, for the majority of the cases considered in this work, i.e., for $N_p$-$N_{173}$/($N_{171}$/2+$N_{171}$/2) arrangements with fixed $N_p$, we found that the most stable droplets were those of the type $N_p$-($N_p/2$-2)/($N_p/4$+1,$N_p/4$+1), as can be seen in Fig. \ref{fig3}.
+That can be understood as the result of having a balanced cluster with two additional $^{171}$Yb atoms located in both wings, as can be seen in the density profiles of the 28-12/(8+8) arrangement displayed in Fig. \ref{perfil1}.
+The relative reduction in the number of spin-polarized $^{173}$Yb atoms decreases the effective repulsive interaction between identical fermions, lowering the total energy per particle.
 However, if we further deplete the $^{173}$Yb part of the cluster, the reduction in the $^{171}$Yb-$^{173}$Yb interactions de-stabilize the entire structure.
+This is because the $^{171}$Yb atoms in the outer part of the wings are progressively further away from the $^{173}$Yb's at the center, and unable to form molecules.
+In addition, those $^{171}$Yb atoms should bind to other $^{171}$Yb's to stay in the cluster, the $^{171}$Yb-$^{171}$Yb interactions being too weak to stabilize the wings if they are made up of more than two $^{171}$Yb atoms.